AmelChenni/simple-react-E-commerce/README.md

 ---

 ## 📖 Description

-The **Simple React E-commerce** is a beginner-friendly online shopping app built with React.
+The Simple React E-commerce is a beginner-friendly online shopping app built with React.
 It allows users to browse products by category, view details of each product, and navigate between pages.
-This project is designed as practice for React state management (`useState`), routing (`react-router-dom`), and building dynamic components.
+This project is designed as practice for React state management (useState), React Router, and building dynamic components.
 ---

 ## 🚀 Features